Elermore Vale

 The employment landscape in Elermore Vale shows performance that lags behind national averages across key labour market indicators

-However, agriculture, forestry & fishing is under-represented, with only 0.2% of Elermore Vale's workforce compared to 5.3% in Rest of NSW.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
-During the year to September 2025, employment levels increased by 3.0%, and labour force increased by 3.8%, causing the unemployment rate to rise by 0.7 percentage points.
-In comparison, Rest of NSW recorded an employment decline of 0.5% and a labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
-State-level data to 25-Nov shows NSW employment contracted by 0.03% (losing 2260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
+Agriculture, forestry & fishing is under-represented, with only 0.2% of Elermore Vale's workforce compared to 5.3% in Rest of NSW.
+Employment levels increased by 3.0% and labour force increased by 3.8% during the year to September 2025, causing the unemployment rate to rise by 0.8 percentage points.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
 Applying these projections to Elermore Vale's employment mix suggests local employment should increase by 7.0% over five years and 14.6% over ten years.

 Frequently Asked Questions - Employment